cuplv/droidel/README.md

 What Android features does Droidel handle?
 ------------------------------------------
 (1) Framework-created types.
-Android is an event-driven system whose primary mechanism for control flow is the invocation of application-overriden callback methods by the framework.
+Android is an event-driven system whose primary mechanism for control flow is the invocation of application-overridden callback methods by the framework.
 The framework code that invokes callbacks is complicated and uses reflection heavily.
 Droidel understands what application types the framework will instantiate reflectively.
 It uses this information to inject stubs into the framework that explicate what types are allocated via reflection.

 (2) Harness generation.
 Droidel generates a harness that can be used as a single entrypoint for an Android app.
 The harness is a slightly modified version of the framework's `ActivityThread.main` method.
 The important changes are that the modified `main` calls Droidel's stubs for framework-created types to de-obfuscate reflection, and it adds all possible externally generated events to the main `Looper` of the app.